Anandvelchuri/ai-agent/README.md

 # City weather and news App

+App is hosted on Github pages and can be accessed using this link - https://anandvelchuri.github.io/ai-agent/

 A small frontend + proxy demo that shows local weather and top news in Australia.
 The frontend is served via GitHub Pages (or locally) and it calls a small Express proxy to fetch NewsAPI results so the NewsAPI key is kept on the server side.

 Features